Getting started

 PostCSS without framework

-Note that if you are using a framework that is not officially supported, you may need to set up PostCSS manually.
-Refer to the framework documentation to learn how to do that.
-For example, if you are using Webpack, you will need to install and configure postcss-loader.
+If you are using a framework that is not officially supported, you may need to configure PostCSS manually.
+Please refer to the framework's documentation for specific instructions.
+For instance, if you are using Webpack, it will be necessary to install and set up postcss-loader.

 Create postcss.config.cjs file at the root of your application with the following content: